magicDogg/Programming_Projects/README.md

 # Programming_Projects
-Project repository for You-Young (myself) and Richard
+Project repository for You-Young and Richard